Hall's Harbour, Nova Scotia: Economy

 Fishing remains the main year round industry with several commercial lobster and scallop boats operating from the wharves in addition to a large lobster pound.
 The Harbour Authority of Halls Harbour took control of the harbour from the Canadian Department of Fisheries and Oceans in 1996.
 The West Breakwater, severely damaged by a storm in 1997 was rebuilt in stages and completed in 2003.
 The other main industry is tourism.
 A seafood restaurant and souvenir shop was built with the lobster pound in the 1990s.
 The community has developed walking trails and small museum.
 A seasonal store operates beside the wharf.
 In summer, floating wharves provide mooring for recreational vessels, many of which are owned by summer residents who seasonally swell the village population.
 Several bed and breakfast operations cater to tourists and the village is home to several artist studios including David Lacey and the noted marine artist, printmaker and boatbuilder John Neville.

-Communications

-The postal Code is B0P 1J0.

-The Telephone exchange is 902 679.

-A CAP Site in East Halls Harbour provides computer access and training.